 How does a flash glucose monitor and CGM work?

-Flash glucose monitors and continuous glucose monitors let you check your blood sugar levels without you having to prick your fingers.
+Flash glucose monitors and continuous glucose monitors let you check your sugar levels without you having to prick your fingers.

-You wear a small sensor on your body day and night that reads your blood sugar levels so you can see the information on your mobile, or other device.
+You wear a small sensor on your body day and night that reads your sugar levels so you can see the information on your mobile, or other device.
 If someone helps you look after your diabetes, their mobile can be linked up too.

 This can also be set up to sound on someone else’s mobile, for example, a parent or carer’s.

-One of the other main benefits of a flash glucose monitor and CGM is being able to review what your blood sugar levels do every minute of the day and night.
-With the charts and graphs, you can start to see and understand how food, activity, and other things affect your blood sugar levels.
+One of the other main benefits of a flash glucose monitor and CGM is being able to review what your sugar levels do every minute of the day and night.
+With the charts and graphs, you can start to see and understand how food, activity, and other things affect your sugar levels.

 "It's a real mental health break knowing what your blood sugar levels are doing at any one time."
 Matt